Toxantron/scrumonline/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/scrumonline/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 PHP web app for planning poker.
 It includes a master view for the ScrumMaster and a simple responsive card view for the team.
-A deployed demo is available at http://www.scrumpoker.online
+This is the deployed version available at http://www.scrumpoker.online

 ## Sponsors
 The project is supported by the following sponsors.
 If you would like to become a sponsor yourself, please take a look [at the section below](#sponsoring).